 Background: Craig earned his bachelor’s degree in psychology and human development from UW-Green Bay, and his master’s degree from Roosevelt University in Chicago.
 He is a licensed professional counselor who has worked in residential and inpatient settings, including at a residential treatment facility for youth in Chicago and at the Brown County Community Treatment Center.
 Craig also works part-time in crisis intervention through St. Vincent’s and St. Mary’s hospitals in Green Bay.
 He has been with ERC since 2015.

 About Craig: Craig often uses motivational therapy to direct and guide clients toward problem-solving skills and goal-setting tools that can best help them.
 His style is directive yet approachable.
 Clients find it easy to connect with his compassionate approach to therapy.
-When he’s not at work, he enjoys the outdoors and time with his wife and daughter (with another baby on the way).
+When he’s not at work, he enjoys the outdoors and time with his wife, daughter and son.
 He also enjoys refurbishing furniture, watching football and going to the movies.

 Deb Whiting, MSW, LCSW

 Specialties: Anxiety, Depression, Bipolar Disorder, Grief and Loss, Marriage and Family Counseling, Life Transitions, Retirement, Relationship Difficulties, Stress Management, Women’s Issues

 Background: Deb received her undergraduate degree from UW-Green Bay in human development with a minor in psychology.
 She completed her graduate program in social work at UW-Madison.
 She has been a hospice grief counselor, an outpatient therapist, and an in-home counselor for a behavioral health clinic.
 She worked at ERC from 1998 to 2001 and returned in 2012.